Josh James's Domo raises $125 million from TPG, others

-TPG Growth, an arm of investment company TPG, led the round, joined by Salesforce.com (CRM.N), T. Rowe Price, Fidelity Investments, Morgan Stanley (MS.N), Viking Ventures and Dragoneer Investment Group.
+TPG Growth, an arm of investment company TPG, led the round, joined by Salesforce.com, T. Rowe Price, Fidelity Investments, Morgan Stanley, Viking Ventures and Dragoneer Investment Group.
 Existing investors GGV Capital, Greylock Partners, IVP and Mercato Partners also participated.

 TPG has been ratcheting up its investments in venture-backed startups.
 Last year, it backed SurveyMonkey and Uber, two hot Silicon Valley-based companies.
 TPG will take a Domo board seat.